Eve Lacey

 Biography

 Eve Lacey is Librarian of Newnham College Library and the Skilliter Centre for Ottoman Studies.
 She is a Chartered Member of CILIP (the Chartered Institute of Library and Information Professionals).
-She joined Newnham Library in 2014 as graduate trainee, and previously worked for the Social and Political Sciences Library and Cambridgeshire County Council library service, where she particularly enjoyed running the Summer Reading Challenge at Great Shelford public library.
-She continues to deliver books to housebound readers through their Library@Home scheme.
-She studied English at the University of Cambridge and Library and Information Studies at University College London, where she was awarded the Mary Piggot Prize for cataloguing and classification, the Sir John Macalister Medal for the most distinguished candidate on the MA, and the CILIP Student Prize for exceptional achievement in the field.
+Before joining Newnham Library in 2014 as a Graduate Trainee, she worked for the Social and Political Sciences Library and Cambridgeshire County Council library service, and she continues to deliver books to housebound readers through the Library@Home scheme.
+She studied English at the University of Cambridge and Library & Information Studies at University College London, where she was awarded the Mary Piggot Prize for cataloguing and classification, the Sir John Macalister Medal for the most distinguished candidate on the MA, and the CILIP Student Prize for exceptional achievement in the field.

 Research Interests